-While the COVID-19 pandemic is undeniably the largest health crisis facing the global community at this time, it has not erased those crises that existed before the pandemic began.
-The opioid crisis in particular continues to affect millions of lives across the country and has even been exacerbated by the pandemic.
+While the COVID-19 pandemic was undeniably the largest health crisis for the global community over the past several decades, it did not erase other crises that existed before the pandemic began.
+The opioid addiction crisis in particular continues to affect millions of lives across the country and was only exacerbated by the COVID-19 pandemic.

 This crisis dates back to the late 1990s, when misinformation led healthcare providers to prescribe opioid pain relievers at higher rates, resulting in the widespread misuse of both prescription and nonprescription opioids.
 Although prescription practices have changed, the misuse of these drugs persists.